Attitudes to sexual health can differ greatly between the generations.

 These preferences and behaviours can have downstream consequences for how people seek testing and treatment if they become infected.

-A recent study that appeared in the British Medical Journal tested the preference for sexual health services among middle-aged and older adults in the UK.
+A recent study that appeared in the British Medical Journal looked at the preference for sexual health services among middle-aged and older adults in the UK.

 The study found that participants who were 45 or older preferred face-to-face interactions at sexual health clinics and were willing to pay for private services.
 Extra support and the consultation style played minor roles in the decision-making process.
 No differences in preferences were identified among disabled people.